 - One most important thing for doing Vipassana attentively is doing it continuously.
 You should not get discouraged by any temporary setbacks.
 With each small step, you will be able to get calmness, peace, and tranquility.
 You should not be very overwhelmed by sensations.

-Benefits of Vipassana Meditation:
+9 Benefits of Vipassana Meditation

 Vipassana works distinctly for every individual.
 When you do the Vipassana meditation, you ultimately stop suffering due to any kind of misfortune whether it is small or big.
 So there are numerous benefits of Vipassana meditation.
 They are as follows:

 - Vipassana brings some personality to understand the truth, theoretically as well as practically.
-It helps on a deeper level, for the quick understanding of mind, matter, and much more as they really are.
+It helps on a deeper level, for the quick understanding of the mind, matter, and much more as they really are.

 - It gives the mind stronger impetus, effort, patience, and happiness than before.

 - It helps you understand the behavior and responses of other persons in a better way.
-It will make you understand the reason behind their mood and intermingle with them in the manner that is helpful to them.
+It will make you understand the reason behind their mood and intermingle with them in a manner that is helpful to them.

 - Vipassana will soak you with knowledge.
 This will help you communicate better and listen carefully rather than reacting instantly and needlessly.